Retirement Housing Considerations

 2. What kind of housing would be best?

-• Do you want the independence and privacy of a house?
-If not, consider moving into a condominium, co-op or other similar housing if you prefer to have yard work and maintenance handled by someone else.
+- Do you want the independence and privacy of a house?
+Can you handle yard work and maintenance?

-• Also consider assisted-living facilities or housing facilities that offer independence now but provide assistance if you need it later in life.
+- Will you consider assisted-living facilities or housing facilities that offer independence now but provide assistance if you need it later in life?

 Housing Calculators and Guidance

 Wespath Benefits and Investments participants have access to planning assistance at no additional cost to you.* You can call EY for confidential, no-charge guidance from an EY financial planner about how to structure your home purchase to maximize use of the clergy housing allowance.
 The EY website also offers a wealth of resources, including calculators on various housing-related topics, such as: